aniri15/FabriMAE-Self-Evaluating-VLA/README.md

 ### FabriX-MAE on pi0.5

-FabriX-MAE is the pi0.5/OpenPI implementation of our masked self-evaluation and test-time selection method.
+FabriX-MAE is the pi0.5/OpenPI implementation of our MAE-based test-time selection method.
 It runs on LIBERO-plus through `openpi/` and samples multiple action candidates at inference time.

 Environment setup should follow the upstream OpenPI pi0.5 instructions and the LIBERO-plus installation instructions.
 In practice, this means: